kuerbisatom/info_viz_fifa/README.md

 Note !!!
 This is a non-responsive Design.
 Use it on 1920 x 1080 Screen in Full-Screen Mode

-Code was tested under Chromium Version 87.0.4280.88 (Offizieller Build) Arch Linux (64-Bit)
+Code was tested under Chromium Version 87.0.4280.88 (Official Build) Arch Linux (64-Bit)

 Have fun ;)